-Emily Nemens, author of The Cactus League, said, “The places of Until All You See Is Sky—from the Parthenon to the Tampa outpost of Payless Shoes and many spots in between—build out a compelling constellation of sites, giving dimension to the father, son, and generous human who anchors this essay collection.
-With playful language and an unceasing impulse to understand the world around him, Choundas makes his readers see the nooks and crannies of this rock of ours (even Midtown Manhattan!) with a new and expansive appreciation.”
+“The places of Until All You See Is Sky—from the Parthenon to the Tampa outpost of Payless Shoes and many spots in between—build out a compelling constellation of sites, giving dimension to the father, son, and generous human who anchors this essay collection.
+With playful language and an unceasing impulse to understand the world around him, Choundas makes his readers see the nooks and crannies of this rock of ours (even Midtown Manhattan!) with a new and expansive appreciation.” —Emily Nemens, author of The Cactus League

 Until All You See Is Sky was selected as a winner of the 2022 EastOver Prize for Nonfiction.